Social Security Number (SSN) Instructions

 In addition to the documents mentioned above:

 • F-1 students with authorized Optional Practical Training (OPT) must provide the Employment Authorization Document (EAD).
+Students who have applied for an SSN with their OPT application to USCIS do not need to apply again directly with the SSA office.

 • F-1 students with authorized Curricular Practical Training (CPT) must provide Form I-20 with CPT endorsement on the second page.